koenvervloesem/humble-explorer/docs/usage.rst

 * **Address**: the device's Bluetooth address
 * **Advertisement**: the decoded contents of the Bluetooth Low Energy advertisement

-The first two colums are colored:
+The first two columns are colored:

 * Timestamps within the same second are shown in the same color.
 * The same Bluetooth address is always shown in the same color.